JeremiahCheatham/archlinux/README.md

 # Arch Linux Installation Guide.
 ## Overview
-This guide will walk you through the steps needed to install a fully functional archlinux desktop system.
+This guide will walk you through the steps needed to install a fully functional Arch Linux Desktop.
-Both x86_64 and raspberry pi will be covered.
 The focus is KDE, but steps for XFCE will also be shown.
 I use an install script to help me remember and automate most of the steps.
 There are also some config and skel files included.
 I also recomend using the official Arch Linux install guide for support.
 I often find answers to my problems hiden there.

 https://wiki.archlinux.org/index.php/Installation_guide

-## Intel & AMD Download and bootable USB
+## Download and bootable USB
 ### Download ISO image
-The download for the latest Archlinux ISO can be found here. https://archlinux.org/download/
+The official Arch Linux download page. https://archlinux.org/download/

-This is a direct link to a mirror with the latest image. https://mirrors.edge.kernel.org/archlinux/iso/latest/
+A direct link to a mirror with the latest image. https://mirrors.edge.kernel.org/archlinux/iso/latest/

 ### Create bootable USB
+WARNING!
+All data on the USB device will be perminantly lost.
+WARNING!
+Be sure to check device size and mount points to make sure it is your USB.
 To find the name of your USB device.
 Use the command lsblk.

     # lsblk

-All data on the USB in all partitions will be lost.
 Be sure to know the name of your USB. `/dev/sdX` where X is the letter of your USB.
 Be careful it is not your hard drive or ssd.
 The partition `part /` is the device with your system partition.
-Be careful!
-Check the size of the device and where the partitions if any are mounted.

 We will use the cat command to write the image to the USB.
 Change directiory to where ever you downloaded the file.

     # cd ~/Downloads
     # cat archlinux-*-x86_64.iso > /dev/sdX

-## Intel & AMD Installation
+## Installation
 You will need to boot your system from the USB drive.
 It may simply need to reboot with the USB left in.
 You most likely need to know how to tell your bios to boot from USB devices.
 It may be something like pressing `escape`, `F5`, `F8`, `F10` or `F11` during bootup.
 Search your device and boot from USB.